Learn more about the speaker lineup for TED2017.

 The recipient of the Medal for Research Excellence from the University of Connecticut’s College of Liberal Arts and Sciences, he is The Principal Investigator for Humility & Conviction in Public Life, a $7 million project aimed at understanding and encouraging meaningful public discourse funded by the John Templeton Foundation and the University of Connecticut.
 He's a frequent contributor to the New York Times "The Stone" blog.

-In addition to her research work at North Carolina State University, Madden is Chief Strategist at the brewing yeast company Lachancea LLC and consults for a variety of industries from bee keeping companies to technology firms.
-Her work has been featured on numerous media platforms, including National Geographic and Newsweek.
+In addition to her research work at North Carolina State University, Madden is chief strategist and partner at the brewing yeast company Lachancea LLC and consults for a variety of industries from biotechnology and lifestyle companies to textile and food companies.
+Her work has been featured on numerous media platforms, including National Geographic, Newsweek, Scientific American and PBS NewsHour.

 Kate Marvel is a scientist at Columbia University and the NASA Goddard Institute of Space studies.
 She uses computer models and satellite observations to monitor and explain the changes happening around us.
 Her work has suggested that human activities are already affecting global rainfall and cloud patterns.
 Marvel is committed to sharing the joy and beauty of science with wider audiences.